machingclee/machingclee.github.io/static/media/418-ORM-in-python.a6dddc1a.md

 ###### On relationship defined in this section

-Our <customanchor href="/blog/article/FastAPI-and-ORM-in-Python#Script-to-Reverse-Engineer-Existing-Database-into-SqlAlchemy-Entity-Classes">scription section</customanchor>
+Our <customanchor href="/blog/article/FastAPI-and-ORM-in-Python#Script-to-Reverse-Engineer-Existing-Database-into-SqlAlchemy-Entity-Classes">script section</customanchor>
 has reverse-engineered all the relations for us.
 This session is simply for better understanding and recording.

 ###### One to one/many via direct foreign key
-Suppose that a `on_duty_doctor` has one and only one `center_discount` in a table:
+Suppose that an `on_duty_doctor` has one and only one `center_discount` in a table:

 [![](/assets/img/2025-09-27-19-03-53.png)](/assets/img/2025-09-27-19-03-53.png)